Dear Sharon Family,

 Students will be tardy at 8:40 a.m.
 Any student arriving late must check in at the front office for a tardy slip and be accompanied by their parent or guardian.
 PLEASE NOTE: The Infinite Campus system also regards any “early checkouts” as a tardy and those numbers will be reflected on your child’s progress report/report card.

 Our staff will follow procedures that will promote a safe learning environment for all children.
-As part of this safety plan, we ask that ALL persons entering the building report immediately to the front office.
+As part of this safety plan, our main doors will be locked at 8:40 and all visitors will need to be buzzed in to the front office.
 Upon request to enter the school beyond the office (including the café), each person will sign in and be given a pass to be displayed clearly during the entire visit.
 Any person who does not clearly have permission to be in the school will be escorted to the front office.
 As part of the safety procedures, we may require personal identification from anyone requesting to visit or remove a student from the building.
 We welcome parental support, but please know that visitors will not be allowed beyond the office area after 8:40 unless you have a scheduled meeting or you have arranged a volunteer opportunity with the classroom teacher.

 Health & Medicine